 Push – Up Acceleration Sprint Start

 2. Plank Variations – Planks are an easy and effective exercise to perform just about anywhere to improve core strength.
-Start with holding a plank for 30 seconds to 1 minute.
+Start with holding a plank for 5 deep diaphragmatic breaths.
 If you want a more challenging way to perform planks without any special equipment perform RKC Plankʼs.
 These are planks where you create maximum tension in your abdominal region by pulling your elbows into your chest and contracting your glutes as hard as possible.